noisebridge/PythonClass/course/sqlite3.md

 ### The 'SQLite' Relational Database Format

-Many database systems are available which can represent and store the data we looked at above.
+There are numerous database systems available - some open source, some commercial - and most of them could easily handle storing the data shown above.
 In this class, we'll use a system called 'SQLite', which is available for free and provides read & write access to databases stored as single files on disk.

 Many other database servers - such as PostgreSQL or Microsoft SQL Server - require you to run a 'server' which provides access to your database over the network.
-SQLite is in some ways easier, since we can read and write from the database within a single program; in our case we'll be using Python programs.
-After the program finishes, our database remains in it's current state until another program runs and modifies or accesses it.
+SQLite is in some ways easier, since we can read and write from the database within a single program; we'll be using Python programs to do exactly this.
+After a program exits, the database remains as-is until another program runs and modifies or accesses it.

-From the Python `sqlite3` [documentation](https://docs.python.org/2/library/sqlite3.html):

 >SQLite is a C library that provides a lightweight disk-based database that doesn’t require a separate server process and allows accessing the database using a nonstandard variant of the SQL query language.
 Some applications can use SQLite for internal data storage. **It’s also possible to prototype an application using SQLite and then port the code to a larger database such as PostgreSQL or Oracle.** It provides a SQL interface compliant with the DB-API 2.0 specification described by [PEP 249](http://www.python.org/dev/peps/pep-0249)." - from [The Python 'sqlite3' Module](https://docs.python.org/2/library/sqlite3.html)